mikehosmar/syncstart/README.rst

     usage: syncstart [-h] [--version] [-v] [-b BEGIN] [-t TAKE] [-n] [-d] [-l LOWPASS] [-c] [-s] [-q] in1 in2

-    CLI interface to sync two media files using their audio streams. ffmpeg needs to be available.
+    CLI interface to sync two media files using their audio or video streams. ffmpeg needs to be available.

     positional arguments:
-      in1                   First media file to sync with second, using audio. in2                   Second media file to sync with first, using audio.
+      in1                   First media file to sync with second. in2                   Second media file to sync with first.

     options:
       -h, --help            show this help message and exit